 The operations of the Company are speculative due to the high risk nature of its business which includes the acquisition, financing, exploration, development and operation of mining properties.
-These risk factors could materially affect the Company's future operations and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.
+The risk factors as disclosed in the annual Management's Discussion and Analysis for the year ended January 31, 2016, could materially affect the Company's future operations and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.